-Basic human nutrition is comprised of building blocks referred to as macronutrients and micronutrients.
-Macronutrients include the nutrients the human body requires in large amounts.
-Micronutrients include the nutrients the human body requires in relatively small amounts.
+Food contains substances necessary for the healthy growth and development of the human body.
+The two basic categories of nutrients are macronutrients and micronutrients.
+Macronutrients include the substances the human body requires in large amounts.
+Micronutrients include the substances the human body requires in relatively small amounts.
 The five basic macronutrients are sugar (aka carbohydrate), fat, protein, water, and fiber.
 These five ingredients make up the bulk of the food we consume and are each essential in varying amounts for healthy growth and body functioning.

 A lack of basic nutrition education in primary school all the way through medical school has been a boon for the milk and dairy industries who swooped in to fill the void.
 These companies have spent large sums to convince people to buy their products.
 One of the main tactics these industries have used is to create the illusion that their products are healthy.
 Meat and dairy are associated with the macronutrient “protein” despite the fact that protein comes from plants first and is macronutrient present to some amount in almost all food.
 Contrary to the industry’s message that meat and dairy are healthy foods, the high levels of protein in animal products have been linked with development of numerous degenerative diseases and ailments.
 Doctors and people who have done the research advise people to get their fat and protein from plants.
 The chart below shows the macronutrient ratio of common foods and demonstrates that, despite common misconceptions, fat and protein are also found in plants.